-I cover initially with a piece of fabric held on with the canning lid rim to allow the fermenting gases to escape.
+I initially cover the jar with a piece of fabric, held on with the canning lid rim, to allow the fermenting gases to escape.
 After the initial period I will switch to a regular cap.
 I write the date on with sharpie marker- it scrubs off easily, especially with a little baking soda.

 Once the mother is in there you may see things like this floating:

 or bits, like these in the below photo, settled on the bottom

 They are normal and harmless so don’t worry about them.
 If you want you can filter the finished ACV.
 One way would be like this: through a coffee filter.